 During WW2 George Johnston left the Ulster Bank in Dungannon, serving in Egypt, Italy and Greece with the Gunners.
 Two D-Day padres left their parishes in Fermanagh.
-Rev James Douglas was killed in the Normandy landings in 1944, and was later mentioned in dispatches, having been in the front line with his men.
+Rev James Douglas was killed in the Normandy landings in 1944 and was later mentioned in dispatches, having been in the front line with his men.
 Reverend James McMurray-Taylor served as chaplain to the 1st Battalion Royal Ulster Rifles (6th Airborne Division).
 In time of war regimental bandsmen became first-aiders and stretcher-bearers.
-Major James Windram LRAM from Annalong had risen to the top and was Musical Director of the Coldstream Guards.
+Major James Windram LRAM from Annalong had risen through the ranks and was Musical Director of the Coldstream Guards.
 He died this day in 1944.
-Nine naval veterans from WW1 are remembered representing Kilrea, LIsburn and Belfast.
+Nine naval veterans from WW1 are remembered representing Kilrea, LIsburn, and Belfast.
 Photo – Menin Gate, Ypres, Whit Monday 1919.